Redrow plc: 2010s

+During 2012, Steve Morgan endeavoured to take over ownership of Redrow, although no conclusive offer was ever issued.
+That same year, the company's recorded that profits had doubled over the previous year.
+On 30 June 2014, John Tutte became Redrow's chief executive.

+In early 2016, the firm achieved a record profit of £104 million during the last six months of 2015 in spite of a downturn in the inner London market.
 In February 2017, Redrow acquired Radleigh Homes in Derby, an established company which delivered 200 new homes in 2016.
-It has since been re-branded to Redrow Homes (East Midlands).
-Then, in September 2017, it was announced that Morgan would "ease back" to a non-executive chairman role with Redrow.
+It was later re-branded as Redrow Homes (East Midlands).
+During September 2017, it was announced that Morgan would "ease back" to a non-executive chairman role with Redrow.
+That same year, Redrow announced that pre-tax profits had risen by 26 per cent to £315 million while revenues were up 20 per vent at £1.66 billion; it also withdrew from its effort to take over rival firm Bovis Homes.

 On 18 October 2018, Redrow announced its 100,000th customer and released statistics on the number of direct jobs it had created (36,000), including 2,000 trainees, and a further 200,000 indirect employees.
 On 7 November 2018, it was announced that Steve Morgan would retire from the company in March 2019 with John Tutte taking over as executive chairman and Matthew Pratt as chief operating officer.
-Tutte himself announced his retirement in 2020 with Matthew Pratt taking over as Group Chief Executive.
+One year later, Tutte himself announced his retirement, resulting in Matthew Pratt taking over as group chief executive.